 But perhaps the object that sparked Harper’s wild imagination most was the clock.
 For Howard Miller Clocks, Harper came up with dozens of geometric, numberless wall clocks, resembling exploding stars and suns, spindles, and streamlined abstractions, as well as desk clocks shaped like bubbles, moons, and wooden diamonds mounted on pedestals.
 The first of these was the Ball Clock, a wall clock featuring 12 metal spokes capped with colored wooden balls that look like those in an Atomic Model Kit.

 Ever the showman, Nelson had a knack for creating myths about his firm’s designs.
 And one myth is so persistent that Harper can do nothing to rebuke it.
-In fact, the story still lives on the Herman Miller site, where you can hear a recording of Nelson recounting his tale, and on the Design Within Reach web site, which sells a “1948 Nelson Ball Clock” reproduced by the Swiss furniture company Vitra.
+In fact, the story still lives on at Design Within Reach, which sells a “1948 Nelson Ball Clock” reproduced by the Swiss furniture company Vitra.

 “Nelson was at a dinner party with Isamu Noguchi, Irving Harper and Bucky Fuller,” reads the DWR product page.
 “As the story goes, they were all sketching and ‘we’d had a little bit too much to drink,’ said Nelson.
 In the morning, they saw a drawing of the Ball Clock on a roll of drafting paper.
 ‘I don’t know to this day who cooked it up,’ said Nelson.
 ‘I know it wasn’t me.
 It might have been Irving, but he didn’t think so.
 [We] both guessed that Isamu had probably done it because [he] has a genius for doing two stupid things and making something extraordinary out of the combination.
 It could have been an additive thing, but we never knew.’”